qaware/protocurl/README.md

     versions of many dependencies are taken automatically (by looking up the release tags via the GitHub API).
   * The documentation and examples are generated via scripts and enable one to update the examples automatically rather than manually.
 The consistency of the outputs of the code with the checked in documentation is further tested in CI.
-* **Proto default library path** Custom protoc path may lead to the error `/usr/bin/include: warning: directory does not exist.`.
-This can happen, when the user installed the libraries into a different path.
-We could deal with this in a better way.

 ### Open TODOs